-- The raw water supply thru-hull valve is closed.
-Open the valve. - The raw water system is air-bound.
+PROBLEM CAUSE AND SOLUTION ACCESSORY PROBLEMS The air conditioner runs for a short time & then cuts out.
+The air conditioner pump sea strainer is clogged.
+Clean the strainer.
+The raw water supply thru-hull valve is closed.
+Open the valve.
+The raw water system is air-bound.
 Make sure the thru hull valve is open and run the boat above 15 m.p.h.
-The speed scoop on the thru hull fitting will force the air lock out of the system. - The air conditioner raw water pump is not pumping and needs to be repaired or replaced. - The canvas curtains are up and none of the forward facing vents are open, allowing carbon monoxide to accumulate in the cockpit and cabin.
-Open the deck hatch, windshield vents and side curtains to provide proper ventilation. - The carbon monoxide detector is defective and needs to be calibrated by the manufacturer or replaced.
-Have the boat checked by a professional before condemning the CO monitor. - The water tank is empty.
-Fill the tank. - The in-line strainer for the pump is clogged.
-Clean the strainer. - The intake hose is damaged and sucking air.
-Replace or repair the hose. - The pump is defective.
-Repair or replace the pump. - There is a loose or corroded wiring connection.
-Find and repair the bad connection - The fuse or circuit breaker supplying current to the pump is blown or defective.
-Reset or repair fuse or breaker. - The thermal breaker on the pump is tripped.
-Repair or replace pump. - The pressure switch on the pump has failed.
-Replace the pressure switch. - The pump is defective.
-Repair or replace the pump. - There is a leak in a pressure line or outlet.
-Repair the leak. - There is an air leak in the intake line.
-Repair the air leak. - The pressure switch is defective.
-Replace the pressure switch. - The voltage to the pump is low.
-Check for corroded or loose wiring connections or low battery. - The strainer is clogged.
-Clean strainer. - The pump is defective.
+The speed scoop on the thru hull fitting will force the air lock out of the system.
+The air conditioner raw water pump is not pumping and needs to be repaired or replaced.
+The carbon monoxide detector sounds the alarm when the engines are running.
+The canvas curtains are up and none of the forward facing vents are open, allowing carbon monoxide to accumulate in the cockpit and cabin.
+Open the deck hatch, windshield vents and side curtains to provide proper ventilation.
+The carbon monoxide detector is defective and needs to be calibrated by the manufacturer or replaced.
+Have the boat checked by a professional before condemning the CO monitor.
+The fresh water pump runs, but will not pump water.
+The water tank is empty.
+Fill the tank.
+The in-line strainer for the pump is clogged.
+Clean the strainer.
+The intake hose is damaged and sucking air.
+Replace or repair the hose.
+The pump is defective.
+Repair or replace the pump.
+The freshwater pump breaker is on, but the pump fails to run.
+There is a loose or corroded wiring connection.
+Find and repair the bad connection The fuse or circuit breaker supplying current to the pump is blown or defective.
+Reset or repair fuse or breaker.
+The thermal breaker on the pump is tripped.
+Repair or replace pump.
+The pressure switch on the pump has failed.
+Replace the pressure switch.
+The pump is defective.
+Repair or replace the pump.
+The fresh water pump fails to turn off after all outlets are closed.
+There is a leak in a pressure line or outlet.
+Repair the leak.
+There is an air leak in the intake line.
+Repair the air leak.
+The pressure switch is defective.
+Replace the pressure switch.
+The voltage to the pump is low.
+Check for corroded or loose wiring connections or low battery.
+The strainer is clogged.
+Clean strainer.
+The pump is defective.
 Repair or replace the pump.